Explosions, intense debates, car chases, and comedy – what do they all have in common? They’re way more interesting when they’re live.

 When should you use Instagram live stories over Facebook live video?
 When you have more Instagram followers than Facebook fans.

 That said, I believe you should take advantage of all the live streaming channels once you understand how they work.
 Getting yourself in front of various audiences helps you increase brand awareness, increase your traffic, and be seen as an authority in your field.

-Here’s Instagram’s official launch video which shows you how to use Instagram live:
+Here’s Instagram’s official guide which shows you how to use Instagram live.

 The last live video streaming option on our list is Periscope.
 Periscope is Twitter’s live streaming app.